shadichy/Documentation/docs/installation/auto/bootable-installer.md

 ![](../../../assets/etcher_03.png)

-Once done, you now have an bootable BlissOS drive
+Once done, congrats, you now have a bootable BlissOS drive 🥳

 ## Boot into the installer